 Shamanism’s emphasis on reintegration and rebalance responds to our basic human need to live simultaneously in two worlds, the real and the imaginal, continually integrating consciousness and unconsciousness and ‘rebalancing’ them.11 Jung was one of the first to articulate the importance of increasing the integrative capacity between consciousness and unconsciousness.
 More recently, Onno van der Hart, Ellert R. S. Nijenhuis, and Kathy Steele’s model of structural dissociation emphasizes the significance of integration for recovery from trauma.
 Yet Jung in particular saw the centrality of the imaginal for integration.
 Jung is also thought of as a modern-day shaman and thus a good model for resuscitating the journey of the wounded healer in our times.

-Over the next several weeks, I’ll discuss Jung’s creative illness and the methods he used to support his recovery, such as active imagination, paying attention to dreams, and identifying deeper human meanings in myths and fairy tales.
+The next several posts discuss Jung’s creative illness and the methods he used to support his recovery, such as active imagination, paying attention to dreams, and identifying deeper human meanings in myths and fairy tales.
 Many of us spontaneously discover these ‘tools’ for recovery on our own.
 Yet I believe few of us fully recover from the power wound of scapegoating without using the imaginal to connect us to our lost souls.

 Questions to ponder: Other than nightmares, have you had dreams or premonitions that you associate with your recovery?
 Do you have a spirit animal(s)?
 If not, what type of animal(s) would you choose as a guide for your recovery?
 What qualities does your spirit animal(s) have that you embody or want to embody?